The Arbours Association

 - Therapeutic Communities

 - Training Programmes ranging from a Full Training in Psychoanalytic Psychotherapy (leading to UKCP registration) to occasional workshops, events and CPD with placement opportunities in our communities

 Arbours is based in North London.
 Our central office ( Main Enquiry Line: 0208 340 7646) is in Hornsey, North London.
 Training seminars, events and initial psychotherapy consultations are primarily conducted here.
-Our therapeutic communities are based in ordinary residential premises in Willesden Green and Muswell Hill.
+Our therapeutic communities are based in ordinary residential and non-residential premises in Muswell Hill and Willesden Green respectively.